ventus-ag/documentation/content/products/security/firewalls.md

 ## Add Firewall to the VM

+{{% notice note %}}
+You can add and remove rules of the selected Firewall at any time from the *Firewall Rules page* and your changes will automatically applied to the VMs, that are associated with the corresponding Firewall.
+{{% /notice %}}

 There are two ways add already created Firewall to the Virtual Machine:
 1) from the *Virtual Machines page* on the step of creating VM:
 ![](../../../assets/images/fw/22.png?width=35pc&classes=border,shadow)